tanvir-git/odoo-documentation/content/applications/finance/accounting/customer_invoices/payment_terms.rst

 Invoices with specific Payment Terms generate different *Journal Entries*, with one *Journal Item* for every computed *Due Date*.

-This makes for easier *Follow-ups* and *Reconciliation* since Odoo takes each due date into account, rather than just the balance due date.
+This makes for easier *Follow-ups* and *Reconciliation* since CoquiAPPs takes each due date into account, rather than just the balance due date.
 It also helps to get an accurate *Aged Receivable report*.

 .. image:: payment_terms/journal-entry.png